janrain/jump.android/Docs/Eclipse_Import_Guide.md

 ##DEPRECATION NOTICE:

 As of version 6.0.0 Eclipse IDE support has been dropped.
 The Eclipse IDE was not tested with version 6.0.0 of the Janrain Android Mobile Libraries.
-All information in this document pertains to versions prior to 6.0.0 but may still be applicable.
+All information in this document pertains to versions prior to 6.0.0 but may still be applicable if you are using the Eclipse IDE.

 This will guide you through: